klezVirus/klezVirus.github.io/RedTeaming/Development/ImplementingLDAPScanner/readme.md

 ## Reinventing the wheel

 While I was searching for viable options, I found the Novell CSharp LDAP library.
-The Library already implemented the basics messaging protocol that I needed, so I said to myself it would have been food as a starting point.
+The Library already implemented the basics messaging protocol that I needed, so I said to myself it would have been good as a starting point.

 The Novell C# library can be downloaded [here][13].